 - You must, MUST, start with a calibrated and profiled monitor.
 Without this step, you are not even fishing in murky waters, you are trying to fish in the desert.
 A calibrated and profiled monitor will display the colors accurately and reflect the correct luminance levels.
 Your monitor calibration may even be incomplete!

 - Do not have your monitor sitting in front of a window which may allow you to “enjoy the flowers in the backyard.”
-Enjoy your flowers by going out to the garden and place your monitor away from windows.
+Enjoy your flowers by going out to the garden and place your monitor away from the windows.
 The amount of light behind it and the colors you will see from the window will seriously distort your perception of what you see on your display monitor.
+Those flowers are not a part of your photo editing workspace.

 - If there are windows to the side or above your monitor, use window blinds to sufficiently darken them and shield the light from the window so that it does not hit the screen.
-That will have a tendency to weaken the colors which will result in your excessive adjustments to your images.
+That will tend to weaken the colors which will result in excessive adjustments to your images.

 - Make sure there is no strong light source behind you that may similarly illuminate the display and distort the perception.